mUAY THAI SANGHA

 The krabong syllabus is strongly connected to the Double Swords curriculum.
 The students first study by themselves the basic modules under the teacher’s supervision, and later on they practice with the other students.The syllabus must be trained until attacking and defending oneself becomes natural under pressure, only then will the student will progress to the next module.

 The curriculum is made up of 12 modules that must be completed in order to master the krabong.
-The longer you train at the school the deeper your skills will grow.
+The longer you train at the gym the deeper your skills will grow.
 We spar every day, at the end of each class.
 The most important objective is to train until we become efficient in protecting ourselves against any incoming attack from all wooden or metal weapons.

 Today the knife is perhaps the king of the streets.
 Knife attacks are difficult to anticipate due to their easy concealment and the sneakiness of the people who use them.
 Its small size, and ability to cause serious injuries without effort, make it public enemy number one.
 When it comes to dealing with the knife, different schools follow different approaches, and of course some styles are more realistic than others.